Justice Ruth Bader Ginsburg

 3 of 10All photos

-Massachusetts Senator Elizabeth Warren is one of Washington's leading ladies, and if last year is any indication, she's not going to slow down in 2017.
+Massachusetts Senator Elizabeth Warren is one of Washington's leading ladies, and if the last two years have been any indication, she's not going to slow down anytime soon.
 She's long been a fierce advocate for working families, education, and expanding medical research—and fought for women's rights as well.
-This year, she made her voice heard loud and clear at the January 2017 Women's March, where you could hear her encouraging women to make sure "we fight harder, we fight tougher, and we fight more passionately than ever," according to a video of her speech on CNN.
-While 2017 marks a record-breaking year for females in the Senate, we're still 29 seats shy of an equal share.
-Here's hoping Warren (and the 20 other women leading the charge) will fight the good fight for all of us.
+She made her voice heard loud and clear at the January 2017 Women's March, where you could hear her encouraging women to make sure "we fight harder, we fight tougher, and we fight more passionately than ever," according to a video of her speech on CNN.
+While 2017 marked a record-breaking year for females in the Senate, we're still 28 seats shy of an equal share.
+Here's hoping Warren (and the 21 other women leading the charge) will fight the good fight for all of us.

 Photo: Getty Images

 Demi has never been one to fit into the Disney princess stereotype—and her rebellious anti-bullying, self-love, and body-image statements have only made that more clear.
 She's not afraid to say "see ya" to the spotlight for a whole year in the name of mental health and has come totally clean about any mental health issues she's had in the past—that illusion of pop perfection be damned.
 Add a mental health documentary and a Fabletics collection that supports the United Nations' Girl Up initiative to her résumé, and it's clear this lady is ready to take on the world.

 5 of 10All photos